musicman3569/star-wars-info/README.md

 ## Logging In and Using the Application

 - When the build completes (Keycloak can take a few minutes the first time), the services should be available at the following URLS:
     - https://host.docker.internal:8080/ - The main website written in React.js
     - https://host.docker.internal:8081/ - The ASP.NET Core API backend and Swagger docs
-    - https://host.docker.internal:8082/ - The Keycloak SSO service, used for login and administering the SSO service.
+    - https://host.docker.internal:8082/ - The Keycloak SSO service, used for login, administration, and securing the API via OAuth2/JWT tokens.
 - When you first visit the site, you will be prompted to log in.
 Register an email/password to gain access (email verification is off for easier testing).

   ![Registration Screenshot](StarWarsClient/public/login_screenshot.png)